 BRACCO ITALIANO

-The Bracco is a wonderful breed of dog.
+The Bracco italiano is a wonderful breed of dog.
+They are a large dog and their neck size as an adult can start at 18" plus.
+The bracco is a heavy boned dog, and they have very large feet.
+See an added part to this page at the end on health of this dog.
+You must read this before you purchase any Bracco italiano.
+The Plural for Bracco Italiano is Bracchi I adore this breed of dog to bits and can not imagine life with out one.
 They are a large dog which is heavy boned.
 They have very large feet.
 They can reach weights over 30 kilos, and males can easily reach 45 kilos and more.
+Although they are large, they are not clumsy and can be quite mindful around young children and you.
 They are just awesome dogs to live with.
 I find them less demanding than other HPR breeds.
 They are very affectionate and have no awareness of your personal space.
 You will learn quickly the Bracco Boof!
 This is when you're sitting watching TV and they want to be touched.
 They smack you with their paw.
 They do not let up until they have got your attention.
-They are not guard dog and should not be brought for this purpose.
-Although their bark can frighten your postman to death.
-They are generally are not a noisy breed.
-But they will bark if bored, or playing sometimes.
-But they are not a breed which is too noisy.
-They are short coated, They do moult, and you'll find white hairs all over your house when they moult.
-Colours are chestnut and roan, chestnut and white, orange roan, orange and white.
-Their are solid colours but these are hardly seen.
+Boys are certainly needy.
+I have owned 3 males in my time and all would not fair well in a kennel, would not fair well even outside.
+They have to be with you.
+They stress when they can not be with you.
+Girls however are independent, and although love affection they are happier to be sitting in the garden in the sunshine.
+They are affectionate dogs, and love cuddles.
+You should not buy one for a guard dog.
+They were bred for a purpose which was flushing birds.
+Their bark however is loud and deep.
+They do not seem to bark at anything, and will only bark if they think someone is on your property.
+But do not expect a Bracco to defend you.
+Colours seen in the breed: White and Orange, orange roan, chestnut and white, chestnut roan.
+Rarely there is solid orange or chestnut.
+Amber is a deeper Orange colour.
+Burnt Orange is seen in Italy.
+Coat patterns vary from patches to blanket markings.
+Fawn is undesirable, Chestnut should ideally not be too dark, it should be the colour of a monks habit, but the FCI standard also states a warm chestnut.
+The chestnuts in the sunshine will have a metallic sheen to the coat.
+Tri colour is undesirable.
+Try colour is in many breed lines, usually these dogs are not bred from unless there is good reason.
+It is a pretty colour but undesirable.
+For a pet it really makes no difference.
 This is very much what we call a head breed.
 This means the head is an important part of the standard.
 With the divergent planes, Their eyes should be oval ,hazel coloured if the dog is orange and white, darker if the dog is chestnut.
 The nose is large, spongy which is used to draw in scent.
 They use their noses, and you can watch them scent the air and then run towards what ever they are scenting.
 Their noses are never usually wrong.

 The Bracco is a super natured dog.
 They are great with Children and other animals.
 They are often in the middle of what children are doing just sitting there.
 Where as I wouldn't like to sell a Vizsla to young babies or children, the Bracco is well suited.